cdk-patterns/serverless/the-lambda-circuit-breaker/python/README.md

 This is a pattern that I found via [Gunnar Grosch](https://twitter.com/GunnarGrosch) and his open source circuit breaker on  [GitHub](https://github.com/gunnargrosch/circuitbreaker-lambda).
 This is a different implementation to solve the same problem as the eventbridge circuit breaker pattern.

-**Prerequisites:** This uses the lambda.NodejsFunction capability which requires you to have Docker installed and running.
-It handles installing the dependencies and packaging up the lambda function.

 Some Useful References:

 | Author        | Link           |